waako/mac-setup/Dev-Environment.md

 **Fresh**
 Keeps your dot files fresh http://freshshell.com

 *To discover all the hidden Mac OS X settings you could ever think of, go to http://lri.me/osx.html#hidden-preferences*

+**Zero Hosts File**
+Template /etc/hosts file which stops porn, ads and other sites from functioning by pointing to localhost: http://someonewhocares.org/hosts/zero/

 ### Drupal